almazgimaev/sly-blog-multi-image-annotation-/README.md

 ### Option 2.
 Import labeled data and assign tags

- If you already have the labeled data — just upload it into Supervisely platform using another import Supervisely Apps from our Ecosystem.
-You will find there the imports for all popular data formats in computer vision.
-For example, here are just a few popular import Apps from Ecosystem:

  If you already have the labeled data — just upload it into Supervisely platform using one of the [70+ import Supervisely Apps]( https://ecosystem.supervisely.com/import) from our Ecosystem.
 You will find there the imports for all popular data formats in computer vision.
 For example, here are just a few popular import Apps from Ecosystem:

  <div class="apps-grid">